cgabriel5/nodecliac/README.md

   - `--source=`: (**required**): Path to `.acmap` file.
   - `--add`: Add generated completion-package nodecliac registry.
     - `--force`: Forces overwrite of existing registry completion-package.
-  - `--save` : Location where completion-package should be saved to.
+  - `--save=` : Location where completion-package should be saved to.
     - **Note**: If path isn't provided current working directory is used.
     - `--force`: Forces overwrite of existing completion-package at directory.
   - `--print` : Log output to console.